bobahvas/node-forms/README.md

 * `values`: a list of given values within which the input value should be looked for.
 * `not`: whether the validation result should be inverted.
 Defaults to false.
 When this property is set true, the validator checks if the input value is NOT among the given list of values.
+* `skipOnEmpty`: whether the validation can be skipped if the input is empty.
+Defaults to `false`, which means the input is required.

 ###### compare
 ```js